succulent-hydroponics-a-guide-to-growing-succulents-in-water

 Reduced Water Usage

-Another advantage of hydroponics is reduced water usage.
+Another advantage of growing succulents in water is reduced water usage.
 Traditional soil-based succulents and cactus can be wasteful, as much water is lost due to evaporation or runoff.
 The water is recirculated and reused in hydroponic systems, making it an environmentally-friendly option.
 In addition, hydroponics eliminates the need for pesticides and herbicides, making it a more environmentally friendly gardening method.

 Year-round Growing